microsoft/sqldev/pages/python/sles/python-sles-1.md

 ---

-> In this section, you will get SQL Server 2017 running on SUSE Linux Enterprise Server.
+> In this section, you will get SQL Server 2017 running on SUSE Linux Enterprise Server (SLES).
 After that you will install the necessary dependencies to create Python apps with SQL Server

 ## Step 1.1 Install SQL Server
 {% include partials/install_sql_server_linux_sles.md %}